Dee Barnes: Biography

-In 1992, Barnes hosted the hip-hop special Sisters in the Name of Rap, a 75-minute revue of live performances taped at the Ritz in New York.
-The show featured an all-female line up with such artists as Queen Latifah and MC Lyte.
+On February 14, 1991, Barnes co-hosted The Motherlode with Fab 5 Freddy; it was a concert at the Los Angeles Sports Arena, the first to feature an all-woman rap revue.
+That fall, Barnes hosted the hip-hop special Sisters in the Name of Rap, a revue of live performances taped at The Ritz in New York on October 8, 1991, which aired on pay-per-view, then was released as a 75-minute VHS tape by PolyGram in 1992.
+The show also featured an all-female line up including the artists Queen Latifah and MC Lyte.